herstory

 Country

-Tom painted Lillie hanging out the washing in the garden.
-My father watched Tom stand at the end of his studio, his back to his work, bend down and look at it between his legs.
-If the picture worked upside down, he said, it was complete.
-It had to work for him as an abstract arrangement of pictorial elements.
+This painting (upside down) shows Lillie hanging out the washing in the garden.
+Noel said he used to watch Tom working in his studio.
+Tom would stand with his back to a painting and bend down to look at it between his legs.
+If the picture worked upside down, Tom said, it was finished.
+It had to work as an abstract arrangement of pictorial elements.

-Over time, Tom and Lillie planted English trees, shrubs and flowers around the house.
-Beyond the gates a rain forest still stands as it did for them: a wilderness of giant trees, lyrebirds and kookaburras.
+Tom and Lillie planted English trees, shrubs and flowers around the house.
+Beyond the gates a rain forest still stands, a native wilderness of trees, plants, animals and birds.

-Noel builds a television set with a small green and white cathode ray tube.
-Friends and neighbours gather round it to watch broadcasts of The Olympic Games in Melbourne.
-With no chassis it's easier for him to get into it and fine tune the image and sound, and to replace valves.
+Noel builds a TV set with a small green and white cathode ray tube.
+He makes it with no chassis to make it easy for him to fix, fine tune the picture and sound, and to replace valves.
+Friends and neighbours come to watch The Olympic Games broadcast from Melbourne.

-Noel drives to work for AWA in Melbourne every day.
-Once a week he brings home a WK (White Knight) or a VC (Violet Crumble bar) as a treat for me and Nadya.
+Noel drives every day to work at AWA in Melbourne.
+Once a week he brings home a WK (White Knight) or a VC (Violet Crumble bar) as treats.

-Someone who worked with my father contacted me in 2006 and wrote:
+Someone who worked with my father contacts me in 2006 and writes:

 Noel and I worked on the wharfs, on tugs, (one tug Noel will remember was the Howard Smith), ships etc also two-way radios and radiotelephones associated with the marine and port authorities.
 One day Noel and I went to the Yarra docks in response to a call from a bulk coal carrier.
 They had a damaged echo sounder.
 The coal grabs had damaged the lead-sheathed cables, which ran from the WheelHouse to between the double hull bottom.
 We borrowed a huge spanner from the engine room and removed a cover on the upper hull.
 Next thing we heard was a person shouting at us from three stories up.
 Apparently this cover should not be removed unless the ship is in dry dock.
 I can’t remember what happened after that except that I threatened the shouter as I thought he was very rude and over the top.